Dr. Matthew Paldy, PhD, LP

 Can therapy improve decision-making under pressure?

 Yes.
-Specialized therapy provides a space to process your inner world, clarify your values, and strengthen your reflective leadership skills.
+I provide specialized therapy that provides a space to process your inner world, clarify your values, and strengthen your reflective leadership skills.

 Key Insight: Burnout is often a signal that the self has been overextended.
-Psychotherapy helps leaders reconnect with meaning, restore vitality, and lead sustainably without sacrificing themselves in the process.
+I help leaders reconnect with meaning, restore vitality, and lead sustainably without sacrificing themselves in the process.